 13. Online classes often lead to boredom

 Another disadvantage of online learning is the increase of boredom in students.
-Online classes won’t have a one-on-one session where students and teachers can interact, making it boring for students.
-Additionally, students cannot interact with other students during their class or ask their queries directly to the instructor, which also leads to losing interest in the subject they are choosing.
+Online classes won’t have a one-on-one session where students and teachers can interact, making it dull for students.
+Additionally, students cannot interact with other students during their class or ask their queries directly to the instructor, leading to losing interest in the subject they are choosing.

-For me, I really didn’t like how it can get too boring sometimes.
+I really didn’t like how it can get too boring sometimes.
 It makes me feel tired and lose interest quickly, especially when the course is less interactive.
-To tackle this problem, I chose to opt for courses that offer exciting videos with quizzes, assignments, etc. to keep my interests alive.
+To tackle this problem, I chose courses that offer exciting videos with quizzes, assignments, etc., to keep my interests alive.

 14. Less Cultural Exposure

 One of the things you can do for students is engage them with different cultures that can broaden their perspective toward the world.
-When you are within a different culture, you educate yourself about the same and also expand your thoughts.
+When you are in a different culture, you educate yourself about the same things and expand your thoughts.

-During online classes, students are unaware of the different cultures, which can also lead to a stagnant perspective.
+During online classes, students are unaware of the different cultures, leading to a stagnant perspective.
 On the other hand, traditional education celebrates and educates students about different cultures, allowing them to expand their thinking.

 15. Less Credibility